Best Secure Client Portals for Tax Practices in 2026

 Essential Features to Look For

-When evaluating client portal solutions for your tax practice, prioritize these security and functionality features:
+When evaluating client portal solutions for your tax practice, these security and functionality features should be non-negotiable.

 Encryption Standards